fbrcrsi/footerlinks/README.md

 # footerlinks
-Add custom links on the footer of phpBB 3.1.3 forum
+Add custom links on the footer of phpBB 3.1.3 and phpBB 3.2 forum

 ## Quick Install
-You can install this on the latest release of phpBB 3.1.3 by following the steps below:
+You can install this on the latest release of phpBB 3.1.3 phpBB 3.2 by following the steps below:

 1. [Download the latest release](https://github.com/fbrcrsi/footerlinks).
 2. Unzip the downloaded release, and change the name of the folder to `footerlinks`.